 I have been using the Garmin Instinct 2 for a while now and have found it to be a powerful tool for recording rides, as well as other activities.
 Despite the Instinct 2 being the entry-level watch in Garmin's adventure range, it's packed with features that can be customized to fit your needs.
-I like it so much, it has become my preferred ride recorder over many of the best MTB GPS computers.
+I like it so much, it has become my go-to Garmin smartwatch and is even my preferred ride recorder over many of the best MTB GPS computers.

 So once you have connected the Garmin Connect app, synchronized Strava, and gathered your glance widgets, what's next?